Rud356/ConfigFramework/docs/source/index.rst

 A small and simple framework to build your configs.

-This project been created mostly because of me myself needing some simplistic and same time powerful enough tool to create configs, validate them and to have simple interface.
+This project been created mostly because of me myself needing some simplistic and at the same time powerful enough tool to create configs, validate them through have simple interface.

 Installing
 ==========